On the flexibility of 2D Euler steady states: Introduction

 \begin{remark} On a family of Neumann ovals, the unique solution $\psi_0$ to

-vanishing on the boundary satisfies the conditions of both parts of the Theorem \ref{thm: main theorem} for a fixed small $\lambda>0$ (see Theorem \ref{thm:construction}).
-By applying Theorem \ref{thm: main theorem} to such a $\psi_0$, there is a smooth linearly stable steady state whose stream function $\tilde{\psi}$ fails to solve a semi-linear elliptic equation globally.
+vanishing on the boundary satisfies the conditions of both parts of the Theorem \ref{thm: main theorem} for a fixed small $\lambda>0$ (see Proposition \ref{thm:construction}).
+By applying Theorem \ref{thm: main theorem} to such a $\psi_0$, there is a smooth linearly stable steady state whose stream function $\tilde{\psi}$ fails to solve a semilinear elliptic equation globally.
 As $\tilde{\psi}$ is close to $\psi_0$ in $C^2$ and $\psi_0$ is a Morse function, $\tilde{\psi}$ is also a Morse function. \end{remark}

-\begin{remark} We note that the theorem likely implies the existence of smooth and Morse counterexamples to the equivalence of \eqref{SEE1} and \eqref{SEE2} on any simply connected domain.
-We verify this on the flat torus in Section \ref{sec:cellular}.
-It can be similarly verified on the disk.
-We note, however, that on general convex domains there is no steady state satisfying \eqref{ASC} with multiple critical points(\cite{Nadirashvili2013StationaryEuler}); thus, \eqref{SEE2} holds globally in such settings. \end{remark}

-We state a corollary that simply emphasizes the point that these smooth steady states are isolated from analytic ones: \begin{cor} Let $\Omega$ be a simply connected domain for which there exists a $\psi_0$ satisfying the conditions of Theorem \ref{thm: main theorem}.
-If we denote by $S_k$ the set of $C^k$ steady states on $\bar\Omega$ (endowed with the $C^k$ topology), we have that the set of analytic steady states $C^\omega\cap S_k$ is not dense in $S_k$ for any $k\geq 3.$ \end{cor}